KingRichardVII/Vending-Machine/README.md

+Objective:
- This program simulates a vending machine that holds various drinks.
-The User is able to select what type of drink they would like, as well as how much money is inserted into the machine.
-Input validation for this program does not deliver a drink to the user if the money inserted is less than the price of selected drink.
+This program simulates a vending machine that holds various types of chilled beverages.
+Users can view available drink options and purchase drinks.
+Input validation for this program ensures users will receive a drink if they provide enough money, and it maintains an internal report of inventory/total sales.

+Features
+-Displays menu of available drinks with prices -Accepts and validates user input for money
+-Handles cases of insufficent funds of insufficient inventory -Tracks remaining inventory
+-Prints an inventory report after user leaves program